 - homemade wine without yeast

-- how to make grape wine without yeast
+- how to make banana wine without yeast